spo0ds/Deep-Dive-into-DEFI/Day65/Day65.md

     }
 ```

-This function transfer stablecoin between users.Requires an address to modify another address's gem or dai balance.Subtracts the DAI balance of source and adds it to the destination.
+This function transfer stablecoin between users.Requires an address to modify another address's gem or dai balance.Subtracts the DAI balance of source and adds it to the destination.They're moving arbitrarily collateral which can make system economically weak.

+how does this function make sure this is all it need to update the stablecoin?
+There's no any calls to other contract as well.If you know the answer, send PR I'm willing to know.

+The flux and move doesn't change the total circulating supply, it just change who owns it.

 ```solidity
 function either(bool x, bool y) internal pure returns (bool z) {